 The Foundation primarily invests with the Commonfund for Nonprofit Organizations (Commonfund), which holds a diversified portfolio of marketable common stocks and other marketable equity-type investments including, but not limited to, convertible bonds, convertible preferred stocks, and warrants.
 The Commonfund investments may also hold cash, short-term obligations, and U.S. government, corporate, and other bonds.
-The Foundation also uses four investment managers to manage portfolios of equity securities.
-Investments are carried at market or net asset value (NAV) per share or its equivalent, as provided by fund management, and realized and unrealized gains and losses are reflected in the statements of activities.
-The market value of the investments is as follows at June 30, 2023:
+The Foundation also uses another investment manager to manage portfolios of mutual funds.
+Investments are carried at fair value or net asset value (NAV) per share or its equivalent, as provided by fund management, and realized and unrealized gains and losses are reflected in the statements of activities.
+The market value of the investments is as follows at June 30: